frappe/erpnext_documentation/user/manual/en/setting-up/users-and-permissions/role-based-permissions.md

 Once roles are assigned to a user, their access can be limited to specific documents.
 The permission structure allows you to define different permission rules for different fields using a concept called **Permission Level** of a field.

+## 1. How to use the Role Permissions Manager
 To start using the Role Permission Manager, go to:
 > Home > Users and Permissions > Role Permissions Manager